Ch4r0ne/ARK-Ascended-Server-Manager/README.md

 This script simplifies the server management process, offering a streamlined interface for both novice and experienced users.
 Users can easily configure, install, update, and start ARK game servers without delving into complex command lines or configurations.

 ## Build for Windows Server 2022 / 2019
-Run the Skript as Administrator for the Install:

 ![ASA_Server_Manager_Preview.png](Preview/ASA_Server_Manager_Preview.png)